 Scotus disagrees fundamentally with the claim of Anselm that only a person who was both God and man could have brought about salvation.
 God as God could have chosen any means of salvation.
 For Scotus, as in other things, it is a matter of God’s free will to choose what may be done for the purpose of salvation.
 Scotus’ argument is also related to his own argument that the Incarnation was first and foremost for the glory of the Son who was to become part of creation and the greatest person who could exist in creation, to be a focus for the whole of creation and its future.

 Secondly Scotus disagrees with Anselm’s claim that sin is infinite and therefore needed an infinite satisfaction.
 He argues instead that all sin, however pervasive, is actually finite and made up of finite acts, however numerous they may be.
 Effects of sin are also finite.
-Scotus instead contends that the death of Jesus was something accepted by the Father’s will, that God decides to accept the death rather than it being necessary.
-The finite good act of Jesus death God then applies infinitely to cover all our sin.
+Scotus instead contends that the death of Jesus was something accepted by the Father’s will, that God decides to accept the death on our behalf rather than it being necessary.
+The finite good act of Jesus death God accepts and then applies infinitely to cover all our sin.
 God can do this because He wills it that way.
 It is the loving will that wants us to be different to what we are and so God seeks to restore us.

-In other places Scotus seems to agree with Anselm that Jesus pleases God and placates God for our sins and offenses against God.
+In other places Scotus seems to agree with Anselm that Jesus pleases God and placates God for our sins and offences against God.
 However, this “satisfaction” is much more related to overcoming our sin to draw us back into divine fellowship, leading then to our own co-operation with His grace to overcome actual sins, rather than Christ paying a necessary price for us.

 Another aspect of Scotus philosophy and theology that may have bearing on salvation is what he writes of “divine sending” in the relationships of the Trinity.
 The Father can send the Son and Spirit, and the Son can send the Spirit because the Father produced the Son and the Father and the Son produced the Spirit in eternity before all time and creation.
 Therefore the Father can sent the Son and the Son be sent but this is part of a self-offering and self-giving and not a mere ordering.
 It is about a self -communication of the Persons of the Trinity to the world in creation and salvation.

-First, that like Anselm, he lacks focus on the huge amount of Biblical references that could be employed.
+First, that like Anselm, Scotus lacks focus on the huge amount of Biblical references that could be employed.
 He pays little attention to the whole theme of God’s covenant and the Kingdom of God.

 Secondly, on the other hand, I uphold that any act of “satisfaction” or transfer of merit from Christ is due to the Triune love and an operation of the whole Trinity in association of Jesus human obedience and willingness to follow the motive to Justice and goodness rather than selfish will.
 The death of Jesus is therefore a sign of the Transcendent grace (unmerited love) that covers us and draws us near to the Trinity.
 I reject wrathful ideas of “satisfaction” since God the Father loves us and the divine Son, showing the love of the Father and His will for our salvaion “loved us while we were sinners”.